mefengl/what-i-read/README.md

 https://dynomight.substack.com/p/humans , Basically, this article tells me that conflict can be a choice.

+https://thezbook.com/code-first-vs-product-first , "If the product doesn’t work well, the code is not good." ⭐

 ## hard code

 Best way is to memorize them.